UTNuclearRoboticsPublic/ar-affordances/arhmd/README.md

     ![calibration_image](https://github.com/UTNuclearRoboticsPublic/ar-affordances/assets/84527482/03ba64d2-1283-4c78-b884-89bb42500b15)

     </details>
+### Define Manipulations
-5. At this point, you are ready to send definitions to the robot.
+1. At this point, you are ready to send definitions to the robot.
 You must make sure the NLLS server is running first, though, before you can send it definitions.
 (See ...)
     <details>
     <summary>a.
 To define an object manipulation, first, select whether it is a liner or rotational definition on the calibration menu.</summary>